Anchor text is an integral part of any SEO strategy.

 - Would users expect to be taken to the linked page if they clicked on this text?

-For example, here is what keyword stuffing and over-optimized anchor text look like, courtesy of Google:
+For example, here is what keyword stuffing and over-optimized anchors look like, courtesy of Google:

 In a nutshell, write thought-provoking content first, and add links later.